ncapps/React-Material-UI-Cookbook/README.md

 - A `Switch` is very similar to a checkbox.
 A switch has more emphasis on toggling on/off action.
 User's might feel more accustomed to a switch in a mobile environment
 - Controlling selects with state
 - Selecting multiple items

+### Chapter 14.
+Pickers - Select Dates and Times
+- Users need an intuitive way to select date and time values
+- Leverage the `TextField` component to use a date picker.
+Set the `type` property to `date`
+- Time pickers are also derived from the `TextField` component
+- It's common to set the initial date and time values to the current date and time
+- You can combine date and time in a single `TextField` component
+- Integrating other date and time packages for a consistent material-ui experience when using date and time pickers